TheEquus/equus-site/content/posts/htb-hardware-writeups/index.md

 On top of the password hashes, we're told that leo will be exchanging messages using the "topic" exchange type.
 This will be very important information shortly.

 Now armed with RabbitMQ credentials, let's get started with AMQP.
 AMQP (Advanced Message Queuing Protocol) is a messaging protocol, that allows for sending and receiving of messages with the use of queues.
-RabbitMQ is just an (open source) implementation of the protocol.
-[Here](https://www.rabbitmq.com/tutorials/tutorial-one-python.html) is a great tutorial going over RabbitMQ.
+RabbitMQ is just an (open source) implementation of the protocol. {{< externalLink "Here" "https://www.rabbitmq.com/tutorials/tutorial-one-python.html" >}} is a great tutorial going over RabbitMQ.
 But for now we only need to know a few things:
 - RabbitMQ acts as a "broker", something that takes the message from a sender, and gives it to the receiver via a queue.
 - Because the exchange type is topic, we (the receiver) can only retrieve messages of a certain topic.